jericson/anonymize.rb/README.md

 > It's a good thing {{Jon_Ericson}} doesn't use his full name.

-If `{{Jon}}`has already been defined, the script will make the same substation for the first name and create a new substation for `{{Ericson}}`.
+If `{{Jon}}`has already been defined, the script will make the same substitution for the first name and create a new substitution for `{{Ericson}}`.
 This may or may not be what you want.
 If you want to differentiate two people who happen to have the same name, you can add a number or other distinguishing feature: